ibm-build-lab/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 ![](_attatchments/mvi-action/MVI-action-detection-Step4.5.png)

-*Note: If you are in a live demo setting or there are not enought GPUs open in the environment to train the dataset and create a model, [**here**](_attatchments/mvi-action/waterbottle-action-pretrained-model.zip) is the action detection model shown in this tutorial that you can download and upload to use.
+*Note: If you are in a live demo setting or there are not enough GPUs open in the environment to train the dataset and create a model, [**here**](_attatchments/mvi-action/waterbottle-action-pretrained-model.zip) is the action detection model shown in this tutorial that you can download and upload to use.
 Once downloaded, go to the **Models** section and click on the **Upload files** hyperlink and select the file you just downloaded.*

 ### Step 5: Model Testing